ai-xiaihai/WT2017-GradingAnonymization/README.md

 * Note:
   - only replace names in comments (\\, \* … … *\ , @);
   - for each java file, look for all students’ names;
+* Question:
-* Question: Where this redaction file will be executed?
+  - Where this redaction file will be executed?
+  - Where do I get list of student names?
+  - Which language?